Nicholas Dominic Cortezi Sells 25,000 Shares of Ryan Specialty Holdings, Inc. (NYSE:RYAN) Stock

 Analyst Ratings Changes

-RYAN has been the topic of a number of research analyst reports.
-Wells Fargo & Company lifted their price target on Ryan Specialty from $49.00 to $50.00 in a research note on Friday, May 5th.
-Citigroup increased their target price on Ryan Specialty from $44.00 to $45.00 in a research note on Tuesday, April 18th.
-Finally, JPMorgan Chase & Co. increased their target price on Ryan Specialty from $39.00 to $43.00 in a report on Thursday, July 6th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $47.43.
+Several equities research analysts have commented on RYAN shares.
+Citigroup upped their price objective on shares of Ryan Specialty from $44.00 to $45.00 in a report on Tuesday, April 18th.
+Wells Fargo & Company upped their target price on shares of Ryan Specialty from $49.00 to $50.00 in a research note on Friday, May 5th.
+Finally, JPMorgan Chase & Co. upped their price target on Ryan Specialty from $39.00 to $43.00 in a research note on Thursday, July 6th.
+One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Hold” and a consensus price target of $47.43.

-Hedge funds have recently added to or reduced their stakes in the business.
-Vanguard Personalized Indexing Management LLC acquired a new position in Ryan Specialty during the 4th quarter worth approximately $205,000.
-SYSTM Wealth Solutions LLC acquired a new stake in shares of Ryan Specialty during the fourth quarter worth $1,980,000.
-Dfpg Investments LLC boosted its stake in Ryan Specialty by 5.1% during the first quarter.
-Dfpg Investments LLC now owns 18,360 shares of the company’s stock worth $739,000 after acquiring an additional 896 shares in the last quarter.
-State of New Jersey Common Pension Fund D boosted its stake in Ryan Specialty by 9.8% during the fourth quarter.
-State of New Jersey Common Pension Fund D now owns 60,455 shares of the company’s stock worth $2,509,000 after acquiring an additional 5,378 shares in the last quarter.
-Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in Ryan Specialty by 12.2% during the fourth quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 322,000 shares of the company’s stock worth $13,366,000 after acquiring an additional 35,000 shares in the last quarter.
-Institutional investors own 30.56% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the company.
+Pembroke Management LTD bought a new position in Ryan Specialty in the 2nd quarter worth approximately $6,684,000.
+Janney Montgomery Scott LLC boosted its stake in Ryan Specialty by 28.0% in the 2nd quarter.
+Janney Montgomery Scott LLC now owns 10,487 shares of the company’s stock worth $471,000 after purchasing an additional 2,297 shares during the period.
+Raleigh Capital Management Inc. acquired a new position in Ryan Specialty in the 2nd quarter worth $44,000.
+Raymond James & Associates lifted its position in Ryan Specialty by 12.2% during the 2nd quarter.
+Raymond James & Associates now owns 5,736 shares of the company’s stock worth $257,000 after buying an additional 623 shares in the last quarter.
+Finally, Dfpg Investments LLC lifted its position in Ryan Specialty by 1.4% during the 2nd quarter.
+Dfpg Investments LLC now owns 18,610 shares of the company’s stock worth $841,000 after buying an additional 250 shares in the last quarter.
+30.56% of the stock is owned by institutional investors and hedge funds.

 About Ryan Specialty